 BA (Hons) History with PoliticsSouthwark Campus

 How has the past influenced and changed contemporary society and politics?
 What can history teach us about how change happens and how political systems and democratic processes evolve over time?
-Study history with politics and you'll gain a greater understanding of how society and political systems work.
+Study history with politics and you'll gain a greater understanding of how the past shapes current political discourse, policy and activism.

 We offer the opportunity for all undergraduate Home/EU students to undertake a work placement, internship or work experience while studying a full-time course starting in September 2020.